 A substation which is used for all voltage levels between 55 KV to 765 KV is called outdoor substation.
+Such type of substation requires less time for construction but uses more space.
 The outdoor substations are mainly classified into two types, namely pole-mounted substation and foundation-mounted substations.

 Pole Mounted Substation